shijingliu/CIS-560-Volumetric-Renderer/README.md

 CIS-560
 =======

-This folder includes volumetric renderer
+I implemented this project using Perlin noise and volumetric renderer to create different forms of cloud and pyroclastic.